asierarranz/resume/README.md

 *Startlight?*

 # Awards, prizes, and honors
+(2014/12/02) Winner Best App. *El Mundo Newspaper, a 15K€ prize to create the best app for the digital transformation of the newspaper*
-(2014/11/27) Winner BBVA InnovaApps+.
-Prize in collaboration with Google, for a project made for the Google Glass. [[Link]](https://bbvaopen4u.com/es/actualidad/entrevista-asier-arranz-creador-de-myofficeglass-y-ganador-innovapps)
+(2014/05/30) Winner BBVA InnovaApps+. *Prize by BBVA in collaboration with Google, for a project made for the Google Glass.* [[Link]](https://bbvaopen4u.com/es/actualidad/entrevista-asier-arranz-creador-de-myofficeglass-y-ganador-innovapps)

 # Complete list of intellectual property